php-repos/phpkg-documentations/installation.md

 - Add path to its source directory into your `$PATH`
 - To make sure everything is installed correctly, run `saeghe --help` and you should see the help.

+## Step 2: Source your terminal

+If you used the installer, a path to the Saeghe has been added to your source file (`.bashrc` or `.zshrc`).
+You need to either, open a new terminal or source your current terminal to get access to new added path.

-## Add GitHub token
+## Step 3: Add GitHub token

-Either way, you need to have a GitHub access token.
+You need to have a GitHub access token.
 A GitHub token is required to read repositories.
 You can generate a token by following this [link](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 Then you can use the following command to add it to credentials: